 When is Feldspathic Porcelain Recommended?

 Feldspathic porcelain is considered one of the most appealing cosmetic solutions.
-This veneering fabrication style may be recommended for patients with teeth that are:
+This veneering fabrication style may be recommended for patients when:

-- When the patient does not grind their teeth
+- The patient does not grind their teeth

 Are feldspathic veneers strong?